-Similar to the backstitch, the split stitch creates a solid line.
-But its braid-like texture is all its own.
-This stitch is another good option for text and outlines, but also works well for filling in designs.
+Similar to the backstitch, the split stitch creates a solid line, but its braided texture is all its own.
+This stitch is another good option for text and outlines, but also works well for filling in designs .

 4. Stem Stitch

-This stitch got its name — you guessed it — from being used to create flower stems and vines.
-But it's a nice option for anything that needs to curve.
+This stitch got its name — you guessed it — from being used to create flower stems and vines .
+But really, it's a nice option for anything that needs to curve.

 Similar to the split stitch, start by creating one straight stitch forward.
-Then bring the needle and floss up underneath the fabric, but instead of going through the center of this initial stitch, bring the needle up just to the side of the stitch.
+Then, bring the needle and floss up underneath the fabric, but instead of going through the center of your initial stitch, go just to the side of the stitch.